watrall/lena/README.md

 This codebase is released under the MIT License.
 See `LICENSE` for the fine print.

 > Pilot status: ✅ Frontend + infra complete.
 Ready for instructor onboarding and live cohort trials.

+---

+## Provenance

+This pilot was created inside an institution-wide initiative focused on applying AI responsibly across the curriculum to strengthen student learning and institutional outcomes.
+It launched within Department of Anthropology online courses, where we paired faculty, instructional designers, and technologists to make sure the guardrails matched pedagogical goals.
+After the initial run we migrated the codebase from the internal GitLab instance to GitHub to share the work openly and invite collaboration from the broader community.

 [ci-badge]: https://github.com/watrall/lena/actions/workflows/ci.yml/badge.svg
 [ci-workflow]: https://github.com/watrall/lena/actions/workflows/ci.yml